fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 to do things how you want without good reason.

 ## What Should You Know Before Starting Your Own IT Company?

+I have found that the main things are:

+- Do you have a paying customer
+- Do you know how to expectations

+It is important that you understand that making money from software has a few natural phases.
+The first phase is the proof of concept.
+This is where you need to understand who will use your software and how you will make money from it.
+Most companies struggle to become profitable and a project that won't make any money until it is already several years in to it's growth is going to make it though to survive while you are building it.
+Make sure you don't underestimate how important it is to not only be excited about making great software but also about finding people willing to pay for the work you do.

+The next thing to think about is that you need to be able to deliver on expectations.
+A flaw that a lot of engineers have is the idea of quality and how important it is.
+It is one of the rare occasions where I advocate for taking a page from the entrepreneurs of the world and stop being overly concerned with how well your code is made and rather be concerned with if your customers are happy with the results.
+Software developers often forget that their company will be able to improve the quality of it's code as long as they are willing to invest time and money in it but if you have no money you will not.
+Never forget that some of the most successful companies are not necessarily the companies behind the most state of the art software.

+The second phase is when you start to grow.
+This is when you need to be mindful that you grow at a pace that you can sustain.
+As you hire more people you need to keep a focus on where the money comes from and do what you can to ensure that the people you gather to help your business grow are increasing the cashflow.
+It is common that as your company grows you get various perspectives on how you should run things.
+However you want to run your company is up to you and your peers but remember to always keep an eye on what is paying the bills and how the choices you make impact that because no matter how you slice it the others who are part of your companies journey may leave if they don't get their way but they will also leave if you don't pay them.

 ## What’s the best way to address performance issues in developers without harming team morale?
 ## How to Deal with Engineers Seeking Promotions Too Soon?
 ## Why Do Development Teams Love Agile?